Dooders/Dooders/docs/States.md

 # States

+The simulation state can be saved for easy analysis.

 ## Simulation state
 * simulation_id: id given at the beginning of the simulation
 * running: True/False if the simulation is running